Maureen Orth: Reporting on Andrew Cunanan and Gianni Versace

 In the spring of 1997, Orth read a news story in the New York Daily News about the manhunt for Andrew Cunanan and an unlikely string of murders.
 She began conducting research and gathering information on Cunanan and spent nine weeks developing a story set to appear in Vanity Fair.
+Aside of Versace, Orth included extensive coverage on the backgrounds of the rest of Cunanan's victims, including his former boyfriend David Madson, his friend Jeffrey Trail, and Chicago businessman Lee Miglin, as well as information on the fourth victim William Reese.

 While Vanity Fair was doing the final fact-checking of Orth's article, Italian fashion designer Gianni Versace was killed in Miami on July 15, 1997.
 That night, Cunanan was named as a suspect and the following morning Orth broke the news on NBC's Today show that Versace and Cunanan had met each other backstage at the San Francisco Opera in 1990 when the designer created the costumes for the opera's production of Capriccio.
 Orth conducted additional research in Miami for her piece "The Killer’s Trail", which appeared in the September 1997 issue of Vanity Fair.

 After Versace's murder, and before her article was published in the magazine, book publisher Delacorte was rumored to have paid Orth a significant advance for a book-length reworking of the story.
 Two years later, Orth published Vulgar Favors: Andrew Cunanan, Gianni Versace, and the Largest Failed Manhunt in U.S. History.
 She dedicated the book to her husband, Tim Russert, and their son Luke, as well as Orth's mother.
 In the book, she claimed, among other things, that Versace had AIDS and that his deteriorating health was kept a secret to avoid putting a public listing of his company at risk.